cynthialmy/snapsell-backend/README.md

 Quick setup:
 1. Deploy the `stripe-webhook` Edge Function
 2. Get your webhook URL: `https://YOUR_PROJECT_REF.supabase.co/functions/v1/stripe-webhook`
-3. In Stripe Dashboard → Webhooks → Add endpoint
+3. **For Test Mode:** In Stripe Dashboard (Test mode) → Webhooks → Add endpoint
+   - Use the same URL: `https://YOUR_PROJECT_REF.supabase.co/functions/v1/stripe-webhook`
-4. Select events: `checkout.session.completed`, `customer.subscription.updated`, `customer.subscription.deleted`, `invoice.paid`
+   - Select events: `checkout.session.completed`, `customer.subscription.updated`, `customer.subscription.deleted`, `invoice.paid`
+   - Copy the test webhook signing secret → Add to Supabase secrets as `STRIPE_WEBHOOK_SECRET_SANDBOX`
+4. **For Production:** In Stripe Dashboard (Live mode) → Webhooks → Add endpoint
+   - Use the same URL: `https://YOUR_PROJECT_REF.supabase.co/functions/v1/stripe-webhook`
+   - Select the same events
-5. Copy the webhook signing secret and add it to Supabase secrets as `STRIPE_WEBHOOK_SECRET`
+   - Copy the live webhook signing secret → Add to Supabase secrets as `STRIPE_WEBHOOK_SECRET`

+**Note:** You can use the same endpoint URL for both test and live webhooks.
+The webhook handler automatically detects test vs live events using Stripe's `livemode` field and uses the appropriate secret.

 **Note for KoFi Integration:**
 - If using KoFi with Stripe, set `STRIPE_PRODUCT_ID` to your Stripe product ID (e.g., `prod_TXmIdyUe4w9sOT`)